KiyanShabestary/2023-NLIM-heterogeneity/README.md

 `fig4b.R` generates the maximal growth rate.
 Export those values as a max growth file `230112_growth_params_by_group_NLIM.Rds` and `230118_growth_params_by_group_NREP.Rds` within `Rdata`.

 `fig4c.R` joins the metrics obtained from `fig4a.R` and `fig4b.R` and computes the correlation between the two (tradeoff).
-Additionally, it generates 2 out of the 3 subplots displaying correlations in bimodality and maximal growth for NLIM vs NREP (Extended Data Fig. 20a and 20b).
+Additionally, it generates 2 out of the 3 subplots displaying correlations in bimodality and maximal growth for NLIM vs NREP (Supplementary Fig. 20a and 20b).

 `fig4de.R` displays subpopulation survival rate over time (Fig. 4d) for a selected condition and after 30d for all tested conditions (Fig. 4d).
 Statistical analysis is included at the end of this script.
 Script can be modified to display bar chart of survival rates for 10d or 20d.
 Subpopulation survival rates are saved in `230323_CLS_subpop.Rds` within `Rdata`.